Return

 The oldest texts of the Yi Jing (as with the one discovered at Guodian) are very short, being comprised of simple single sentences.
 Confucius was intrigued by the Yi Jing and was determined to make sense out of those simple sentences, so he wrote extensive commentaries on each of the 64 hexagrams.
 Most of the English translations of the Yi Jing on the bookshelves today are based on Confucius’ commentaries.

-Translation and commentary divided into three Books within the volume.
+Translation and commentary are divided into three Books within the volume.
 The first Book contains a simple translation of each hexagram and Confucius’ commentaries.
 Book two contains many explanations on the commentaries with additional information about the development of the Yi Jing.
 Book three is a more elaborate and technical explanation of each hexagram.

-Master Huang gives a translation and commentary based on ther commentaries of Confucius, but he also adds more of a Daoist flavor to the readings.
+Master Huang gives a translation and commentary based on the commentaries of Confucius, but he also adds more of a Daoist flavor to the readings.
 Each hexagram is accompanied by the Seal Script Chinese character that represents it.

 > I Ching (The Book of Changes and the Unchanging Truth), Hua-Ching Ni